 Having a dental implant can change the way you view your smile – and it can also support an overall healthier mouth.
 If you have a missing or damaged tooth, you should address the issue as quickly as possible.
 Either type of dental implant could be the perfect solution, but the only way to know is to talk to a qualified dentist about your options.

 At Jones & Copeland Smiles, our goal is to help our patients achieve the smile of their dreams through dental care and procedures.
 We specialize in dental implants, as well as bridges, veneers, partial and complete dentures, and other cosmetic dentistry options.

-To learn more and schedule a consultation, reach out to Jones & Copeland Smiles to book an appointment at our Flowery Branch, GA location.
+To learn more and schedule a consultation, reach out to Jones & Copeland Smiles to book an appointment at our Buford, GA location.